radargun/radargun/docs/architecture/design_documentation.md

 Usually each thread on slave operates on private instance of statistics, the statistics from multiple threads and subsequently slaves can be merged.
 The list of statistics from stage form a Test - in one test, the results of one Operation should be approximately same, provided that parameters of the stage execution ar the same.
 The results of a Test from different service configurations can be later compared against each other in the reporter.
 If the results are expected to change during the Test execution (e.g. because we increase the number of testing threads, or the amount of data stored in the service grows), we can split the test into Iterations - this is more convenient and allows better presentation than using distinct Tests (chack `repeat` stage).

-> Many tests provide option to apend test results to previous iteration of the same stage, check `amend-test` parameter
+> Many tests provide an option to append test results to previous iteration of the same stage, check `amend-test` parameter

 The Reporters are pluggable and implemented in a similar fashion as the plugins: each reporter module contains file plugin.properties with the reporter classes it provides.
-Currently implemented reporters can create HTML report or CSV files convenient for further processing, but storing the results in a database is one of expected contributions to the reporter system.
+Current implemenations can create HTML report, CSV files convenient for further processing or upload the results into a [PerfRepo](https://github.com/perfcake/perfrepo) database.

 Statistics implementation and the stages where these statistics are loosely coupled - Stage only needs to report the duration of each operation (either successful or nor) to statistics.
 On the other hand, Reporter needs to present the results in a way that fits the collected data, and therefore, it is quite tightly coupled with the concrete Statistics - e.g. if you want to draw a histogram in the report, you have to collect more than a sum of durations of requests and request count.